Railway Institute Building: Education of the working classes

-The movement towards the formation of the Railway Institute began with the arrival in Sydney of fifty four Scottish mechanics, their families and four clergymen who were to respectively build and teach at the Reverend Dr Lang's Australian College.
+The movement towards the formation of the Railway Institute began with the arrival in Sydney of fifty four Scottish mechanics, their families and four clergymen who were to respectively build and teach at the Reverend Dr John Dunmore Lang's Australian College.
 They landed in Sydney around 1832.
 One of the teachers, Reverend Henry Carmichael, acting at the instigation of Governor Bourke, did much to found the Sydney School of Arts in 1833.
 The School of Arts was intended to give mechanics a firm knowledge of the theory behind their craft, which extended to classes in arithmetic, geometry, algebra and "anything else that might make a working man able to become a freer and more privileged human being, as well as a more efficient worker".
 Knowledge was to be disseminated by volunteers such as professionals from the Church, legal, medical and teaching professions.
 Facilities included a library with a reading room and a type of scientific museum containing apparatus, models of machinery and of recent inventions.
 Premises were erected at 277A Pitt Street c.
 1836 and extended over the years.
 The building still stands.

 By 1841 there were 800 members at the School of Arts but numbers declined as the decade passed.
 Its fortunes revived after the arrival of the Reverend Dr John Woolley in July 1852 to become the first Principal and Professor of Classics at the University of Sydney.
 He also became Vice President of the School of Arts and lectured at it, and was crucial in turning it into a useful teaching institution.